Decoding Generalization from Memorization in Deep Neural Networks: Methods

+A series of prior studies (e.g., \cite{zhang2017understandingdeeplearningrequires, arpit2017closer}) have demonstrated that deep networks can successfully fit such corrupted datasets $\Thata{T_{p}}$, even when a substantial fraction of the labels are randomized.
+These findings highlight the remarkable expressive power of the hypothesis class $H$ associated with contemporary deep models.
+In particular, they show that $H$ is sufficiently rich to learn training data arising from highly perturbed label distributions such as $D_{p}$, thereby enabling the model to achieve near perfect training accuracy despite the presence of significant label noise.

+As the corruption degree $p$ increases, the distribution of the corrupted data $\Thata{D_{p}}$ diverges progressively from the true distribution $D$.
+Consequently, one would expect that any network $h$ trained to fit samples $\Thata{T_{p}}$ drawn from $\Thata{D_{p}}$ becomes increasingly misaligned with the task defined by $D$, and therefore performs poorly on test dataset $T'$ drawn from distribution $D$.
+This phenomenon has been called\footnote{This phenomenon could also be viewed as learning under label noise.
+However, given the usage of the term memorization to refer to this phenomenon in past work, we choose to continue to do so here.} {\em memorization} in past work (e.g. \citep{zhang2017understandingdeeplearningrequires, zhang2021understanding, arpit2017closer}).

+For a network trained on $\Thata{T_{p}}$ drawn from $\Thata{D_{p}}$, generalization would, usually, refer to network's performance on $\Thata{D_{p}}$ after learning from $\Thata{T_{p}}$.
+In this work, however, we examine whether a network trained on $\Thata{T_{p}}$ (using the network’s internal representations) can perform well on test data drawn i.i.d. from the true distribution $D$.
+Accordingly, we define good generalization in terms of high performance on a test set $T'$ sampled from $D$.
+Throughout the rest of the paper, we refer to this notion simply as generalization to true labels.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-We have used multiple models and datasets, namely Multi-layer Perceptron (MLP) trained on MNIST \citep{deng2012mnist} and CIFAR-10 \citep{Krizhevsky09learningmultiple} datasets, Convolutional Neural Networks (CNN) \footnote{ The CNN models were built along the lines of \citep{tran2022adult}.} trained on MNIST, Fashion-MNIST \citep{xiao2017/online}, and CIFAR-10 and AlexNet \citep{krizhevsky2012imagenet} trained on CIFAR-100 \citep{Krizhevsky09learningmultiple} and Tiny ImageNet \citep{tiny-imagenet}.
-We have trained these models with training data having true labels (``generalized models'') as well as separately using training data with labels shuffled to varing degrees (``memorized models'') \citep{zhang2021understanding}.
+We have used multiple models and datasets, namely Multi-layer Perceptron (MLP) trained on MNIST \citep{deng2012mnist} and CIFAR-10 \citep{Krizhevsky09learningmultiple} datasets, Convolutional Neural Networks (CNN) \footnote{ The CNN models were built along the lines of \citep{tran2022adult}.} trained on MNIST, Fashion-MNIST \citep{xiao2017/online}, and CIFAR-10, AlexNet \citep{krizhevsky2012imagenet} trained on CIFAR-100 \citep{Krizhevsky09learningmultiple} and Tiny ImageNet \citep{tiny-imagenet} and ResNet-18\citep{he2016deep} trained on CIFAR-10.
+We have trained these models with training data having true labels (``generalized models'') as well as separately using training data with labels shuffled to varing degrees (``memorized models'') \citep{zhang2017understandingdeeplearningrequires,zhang2021understanding}.